 NOTICE REQUIRED BY LAW: The State Bar of Texas investigates and prosecutes professional misconduct committed by Texas attorneys.
 Although not every complaint against or dispute with a lawyer involves professional misconduct, the State Bar Office of the General Counsel will provide you with information about how to file a complaint.
 For more information, please call 1-800-932-1900.
 This is a toll-free phone call.

-On October 17, 2019, Kerry O’Brien, with the help of Lance Cawthon of Cawthon Law, P.L.L.C., won a $504,000 jury verdict in favor of their client Debra, in a Waco federal court.
-Debra’s former employer, a Waco-based insurance adjuster provider for many major carriers around the country, failed to pay her the full commission due to her […]Read More
+On October 17, 2019, Kerry O’Brien, with the help of Lance Cawthon of Cawthon Law, P.L.L.C., won a $504,000 jury verdict against a company in favor of the company’s former VP of Business Development, in a Waco federal courtroom, after a three-day jury trial, on a breach of contract claim for unpaid commissions.
+That case was Civil Action No. 6:18-CV-0025.
+Prior to […]Read More